deepflowio/deepflow/server/agent_config/README.md

 1. HTTP2 and TLS are only used for Kprobe, not applicable to Uprobe.
    All data obtained through Uprobe is not subject to port restrictions.
    - Supported protocols: [https://www.deepflow.io/docs/features/l7-protocols/overview/](https://www.deepflow.io/docs/features/l7-protocols/overview/)
-   - <mark>Oracle and TLS is only supported in the Enterprise Edition.</mark>
+   - <mark>Oracle, SQL Server and TLS is only supported in the Enterprise Edition.</mark>
 2. Attention: use `HTTP2` for `gRPC` Protocol.

 #### Tag Filters {#processors.request_log.filters.tag_filters}